michaelagylo/michaelagylo.github.io/content/authors/admin/_index.md

 ## About Me

 I am a Postdoctoral Researcher in DICE, University of Kent.
-My research broadly centres on the <b> environmental and social changes in the forest tropics </b> and further seeks to understand the interventions, actions, and processes that lead towards more <b> sustainable and just future(s).</b> As an <b> interdisciplinary researcher</b>, I am also interested in diverse ways of
+My research broadly centres on the <b> environemntal and human dimensions of sustainable management in the forest tropics </b> and further seeks to understand the interventions, actions, and processes that lead towards more sustainable and just future(s).
+As an <b> interdisciplinary researcher</b>, I am also interested in <b> diverse ways of
-        generating knowledge and evidence, and how they can be used for supporting more sustainable and just natural resource management practices and policies.
+        generating knowledge and evidence </b>, and how they can be used for supporting more sustainable and just natural resource management practices and policies.

-<p>  My current research projects include
+<p>  My current research projects include the following: </p>
-a) supporting land-use decisions to advancing sustainability goals (with a particular focus on mining and community forestry),
+* supporting land-use decisions to advancing sustainability goals (with a particular focus on mining and community forestry),
-b) Using participatory visual methods and other alternative research methodologies to generate evidence for addressing complex sustainability issues and
+* Using participatory visual methods and other alternative research methodologies to generate evidence for addressing complex sustainability issues and
-c) examining the human dimensions of forest and aquatic ecosystems in the tropics
+* Examining the human dimensions of forest and aquatic ecosystems in the tropics
 </p>

 <p> Before starting my PhD, I was based at the Center for International